Almond Snowball Cookies Recipe (VIDEO)

 These almond snowball cookies just melt in your mouth.
 They are perfect Christmas cookies and look like darling little snowballs.
 They remind me of these Russian Tea Cakes but these snowball cookies have more of a melting consistency.
 Get it?
 Melting?
 Hee hee.

-The almond paired with orange zest is a delicious and highly addictive combination.
+The almond paired with orange zest is a delicious and highly irresistible combination.
 Here’s the story behind these: I bought tons of almond meal/flour for the endless macaron testing that I did and had some leftover so I decided to try it in these snowball cookies.
 And WOW!!!

 These are melt-in-your-mouth good and the best snowball cookies I’ve ever had!